MayankLalwani1404/Data-analytics-using-python/README.md

-This repository contains all the projects included with Data Analytics Using Python course from freecodecamp.org
+This repository contains all the projects included in Data Analytics Using Python course from freecodecamp.org